Interpretation of the OIE Chapter 7.1, Article 7.1.4 General Principles for Animal Welfare for Livestock and Poultry Production and ISO/TS 34700

-Outcome based indicators of environmental problems would be high percentages of animals with eye problems such as conjunctivitis (OIE broiler guideline, 2013), open mouth panting in response to heat stress (Mader et al., 2006), shivering or huddling in response to cold stress or death losses.
+Outcome based indicators of environmental problems would be high percentages of animals with eye problems such as conjunctivitis (OIE broiler guideline, 2013), open mouth panting in response to heat stress (Mader et al., 2006; Gaughan and Mader, 2014), shivering or huddling in response to cold stress or death losses.
 Research shows that during the summer, providing shade for feedlot cattle improves productivity (Barajas et al., 2013).
 Black Angus cattle had higher reductions in respiration rate when provided with shade than light tan Charolais cattle (Brown-Brandi et al., 2013).
 Black cattle have hotter surface temperature compared to breeds with lighter colored coats.
 High ammonia levels are aversive to poultry and sheep (Phillips et al., 2012).
 For both human and animal welfare, ammonia levels should not exceed 25 ppm in any type of animal facility.
 People reported more symptoms of headaches or eye discomfort at 25 ppm compared to 5 ppm or 0 ppm of ammonia (Sundblad et al., 2014).
 Ammonia should be measured at the level of the animals.
 On farms where intensively housed animals are l completely dependent on mechanical ventilation to prevent heat stress or suffocation deaths, either a back-up generator or a method for opening the building sides is required.
 In buildings with natural ventilation, this is not required.
 In cold climates, cold stress can often be prevented with windbreaks, deep straw or shelter (Anderson, et al., 2011).
 Heat stress or cold stress may also be deadly to animals when un-acclimated animals are brought to an area with a different climate.
 An example of death losses due to a lack of acclimation would be bringing cattle with slick summer coats to a cold climate.
 If these same cattle had been brought in earlier in the season and been given the opportunity to grow a winter coat before the weather got really cold, they may have be fine.
 Breeds of animals that originate from the tropics may have problems with cold stress in colder climates.
 Animal breeds (Holstein dairy cows) developed in colder climates may have more problems with heat stress in hot climates.
 Breeds that developed in the tropics have greater ability to lose heat.
 In all animals, several days or weeks are required for the animalís metabolism to adapt and acclimatize to a change in temperature (Roy and Collier, 2011).

 7. "Animals should have access to sufficient feed and water suited to the animalís age and needs to maintain normal health and productivity and to prevent prolonged hunger, thirst or dehydration."
 (OIE, 2013)